photels/photels.github.io/info-english.md

 Please consult the fire safety poster in you room for the nearest emergency exit.

 ## Housekeeping
+P-Hotels Brattøra is a enviromentally certified hotel.
+To reduce our enviromental impact we do not automatically clean your room while you stay here.
 If you wish to have your room cleaned during your stay, please contact the reception before 22:00 the day before.

 ## Check-out
 Our check-out time is 12:00 on the day of departure.
-For departures later than this, we charge NOK 100 per hour.
+For departures later than this please contact the reception.
+We charge NOK 100 per hour.

 ## Parking
 The hotel has limited parking space that can be reserved in the reception.